Crashday Redline Edition: Split-Screen Mode Review

 b.
 Limited to Two Players

-10. Comparisons to Other Split-Screen Games
+10. Comparison to Other Split-Screen Games

 a.
-Compared to Twisted Metal
+Against Twisted Metal

 b.
 Compared to Blur

 c.
-Compared to Rocket League
+Compare with Rocket League

 Leave a Comment